kevincobos/Front-End-Basic-React/README.md

 ```

 ### React Hooks
 Hooks are a new addition in React 16.8.
 Hooks are functions that let you “hook into” React state and lifecycle features from function components.
 Hooks don’t work inside classes — they let you use React without classes.
 Hooks provide access to imperative escape hatches and don’t require you to learn complex functional or reactive programming techniques.
 Hooks let you always use functions instead of having to constantly switch between functions, classes, higher-order components, and render props.
 Hooks let you reuse stateful logic without changing your component hierarchy.
 React Hooks can be call only from the top level of a function component and only from React functions.
 React Hooks can not be call from a regular function or a class component.

+#### Things to know about React Hooks:
+Only call Hooks at the top level.
+Don’t call Hooks inside loops, conditions, or nested functions.
+We can call Hooks from React function components and not just any regular JavaScript function.
+We can make multiple calls to state or effect hooks.

 ### Destructure Name Convention
 If the count is the name of the variable the convention is to use the same name for the function that updates the variable, the only difference is that the function name starts with the word set.